bbiswal333/bulletinboard/Security/Exercise_22_DeployApplicationRouter.md

 * Handles authentication for all apps of the application
 * Serves static resources
 * Performs route mapping (URL mapping)
-* In case of multi tenancy it derives the tenant information from the url and provides it to the XSUAA to redirect the authentication request to the tenant specific Identity Provider.
+* In case of multi tenancy it derives the tenant information from the url and provides it to the XSUAA to redirect the authentication request to the tenant specific identity provider.

 <img src="/Security/images/app-router-diagram.png" width="400">